Director: Martin Scorsese

 You’d like to be rich, wouldn’t you?
 Do you know what can make you rich?
 Jordan Belfort does.
 He, and he alone, knows the secret to money.
 As Belfort shows, there’s one thing people want more than anything, and they will give anything to have it.
 They’ll give him – and you – anything to have this one product.

 Starring Leonardo DiCaprio and Jonah Hill as Belfort and his second-in-command Donnie Azoff, Martin Scorsese’s The Wolf of Wall Street explores what you can do if money is no object – but you know that money is always the object.
-Faultlessly written, the film grabs the Ferrari keys and the cocaine and attains a consistently riotous pace for over three hours.
+Faultlessly written, the film grabs the Ferrari keys and attains a consistently riotous pace for over three hours.
 Belfort and Azoff can do a lot in three hours.

 Teaming up with arguably cinema’s greatest living director, the result is a farcical, outrageous explosion of drugs, sex and money.
 It’s The Great Gatsby on cocaine, pot, crack, vodka, whisky – and an arrogantly large overdose of greed.